 Protecting the green wedges and peri-urban areas will make the state's food supply more secure in the face of increasing climate pressures on food production.
-It also identifies the need to maintain permanent UGB in order to protect the values of nonurban land And reduce urban sprawl.
+It also and the identifies the need to lock in amaintain permanent UGB in order to protect the values of non-urban land; including agriculture and agribusiness, biodiversity, recreation and open space, tourism, heritage and landscape conservation.
+And reduce urban sprawl2.

-The relevant principles, directions and policies of Plan Melbourne are as follows:
+The relevant principles, directions and initiatives of Plan Melbourne are as follows: